flemm0/PM566_project/README.md

 | 51-70     |                        6.588676 |                                     14.137991 |                                       1.709832 |                                                     3.569828 |                  79512 |
 | 70+       |                        5.958233 |                                     11.526940 |                                       1.586809 |                                                     3.215835 |                  33405 |

-The summary table above shows that average sugar and fatty acid consumption increases from birth until the ages of 14-18, and then decreases after age 18.
+Average sugar and saturated fat consumption increases from birth until the ages of 14-18, and then decreases after age 18.

 | Gender | Average Total Sugar Consumption | Standard Deviation of Total Sugar Consumption | Average Total Saturated Fatty Acid Consumption | Standard Deviation of Total Saturated Fatty Acid Consumption | Number of Observations |
 |:-------|--------------------------------:|----------------------------------------------:|-----------------------------------------------:|-------------------------------------------------------------:|-----------------------:|
 | female |                        6.717594 |                                      12.61024 |                                       1.665175 |                                                     3.310949 |                 159296 |
 | male   |                        8.231233 |                                      16.07537 |                                       2.132381 |                                                     4.207429 |                 151176 |

-From the table above, it can be seen that males consume higher amounts of sugar and saturated fatty acids on average.
+Males consume higher amounts of sugar and saturated fatty acids on average, which makes sense considering that generally males have larger bodies than females, requiring them to consume more calories on average.

 | Race                        | Average Total Sugar Consumption | Standard Deviation of Total Sugar Consumption | Average Total Saturated Fatty Acid Consumption | Standard Deviation of Total Saturated Fatty Acid Consumption | Number of Observations |
 |:----------------------------|--------------------------------:|----------------------------------------------:|-----------------------------------------------:|-------------------------------------------------------------:|-----------------------:|